Abhishek-S-Lal/RIET-Campus-Connect/README.md

 # RIET-Campus-Connect
 An application for visitors and students of RIET(Rajadhani Institute of Engineering and Technology) college to know the activities and events conducted on our college campus.
-It was developed as part of my design project during Semester 5 (2019-2020).
+It was developed as part of my design project during Semester 5 (2019-2020) of my B.Tech education.
 This was my first attempt in Android Development.

 ## Features
 - Separate login for Students, Faculties and Visitors